 Three rubies

-Betrayed, Tarquin sends a blood ruby to each of the three — a formal declaration of mortal enmity.
-The friendship Rhysand wanted dies before it began.
+Betrayed, he sends a blood ruby to each of the three: a formal declaration of mortal enmity.
+The friendship Rhys wanted dies before it ever got to start.
+We did that.

 05